Officer killed after a gunman took hostages at a Pennsylvania hospital

-Three staffers at UPMC Memorial Hospital, including a doctor, a nurse and a custodian, and two other officers were shot and wounded in the attack, York County District Attorney Tim Barker said.
-A fourth staff member was injured during a fall.
+Three workers at UPMC Memorial Hospital, including a doctor, a nurse and a custodian, and two other officers were shot and wounded in the attack, York County District Attorney Tim Barker said.
+A fourth staffer was injured in a fall.

-Gunfire erupted after officers went to engage the shooter, who Barker identified as Diogenes Archangel-Ortiz, 49.
-He said Archangel-Ortiz was holding at gunpoint a female staff member who had her hands tied with zip ties when police opened fire.
+Gunfire erupted after officers went to engage the shooter, whom Barker identified as Diogenes Archangel-Ortiz, 49.
+He said Archangel-Ortiz was holding at gunpoint a female staff member who had her hands bound with zip ties when police opened fire.

 “This is a huge loss to our community,” Barker said at a press conference following the shooting.
 “It is absolutely clear, and beyond any and all doubt, that the officers were justified in taking their action using deadly force.”

+No one answered the door Saturday at an address in York believed to be that of Archangel-Ortiz.

-The officer who died in the shooting was identified as Andrew Duarte of the West York Borough Police Department.
+The officer who died was identified as Andrew Duarte of the West York Borough Police Department.

 “We all have broken hearts and are grieving at his loss,” West York Borough Manager Shawn Mauck told The Associated Press.

-Duarte was a law enforcement veteran who joined the West York Borough Police Department in 2022 after five years with the Denver Police Department in Colorado, according to his LinkedIn profile.
+Duarte was a law enforcement veteran who joined the department in 2022 after five years with the Denver Police Department, according to his LinkedIn profile.
 He described receiving a “hero award” in 2021 from Mothers Against Drunk Driving for his work in impaired driving enforcement for the state of Colorado.

 “I have a type A personality and like to succeed in all that I do,” his LinkedIn profile said.

+At a makeshift memorial on the front steps of the West York Borough Police Department, Linda Shields dropped off roses Saturday and dabbed tears as she thought of her son, a police officer in Maryland.

+“He was so young,” Shields said of Duarte.
+“It makes no sense at all.”

-Pennsylvania Gov. Josh Shapiro described the attack on police and health care workers as “the act of a coward.”
+Shapiro called the attack on police and health care workers “the act of a coward.”

-“Let it not be lost on anyone the act of extraordinary bravery and courage by the health care workers here, by the law enforcement professionals … who ran toward danger to keep people safe,” Shapiro said.

 UPMC Memorial is a five-story, 104-bed hospital that opened in 2019 in York, a city of about 40,000 people known for its creation of York Peppermint Patties in 1940.